About Danish Diabetes Knowledge Center

 About the knowledge portal

-Since 2019, the Danish Diabetes Knowledge Center has through this knowledge portal made research-based and applicable information about diabetes available in Danish to anyone who is interested in knowing about diabetes.
+Since 2019, the Danish Diabetes Knowledge Center has through this knowledge portal made research-based and applicable information about diabetes available in Danish to anyone interested in knowing about diabetes.

 We provide information about the different types of diabetes: type 1 diabetes, type 2 diabetes, gestational diabetes, LADA (Latent Autoimmune Diabetes of Adults), MODY (Maturity-Onset Diabetes of the Young) as well as other types of diabetes.